 Located near Philadelphia, Villanova University is a private research institution and the oldest Catholic university in Pennsylvania.
 Villanova was founded by the Order of Saint Augustine in 1842, and continues its commitment to the Augustinian values of truth, unity, love, and service.
 The university provides a liberal arts education and an academic community where students are trained to think critically, act compassionately, and succeed while serving others.
 The 10,000 students at Villanova form a welcoming community held together by a shared commitment to the ideals of St. Augustine.

 The Villanova School of Business offers a diverse and enriching educational experience.
 About 50 percent of courses taken by business majors are in the College of Liberal Arts and Sciences, which allows students to reinforce skills like critical insight, mature judgment, and independent thinking.
 Regardless of a student’s major, the chosen field of study is placed in a global business context.
+Classes cover:

 Students can major or double major in marketing, business analytics, business law and corporate governance, among other options.
 An abundance of student societies exist at Villanova, sponsoring networking events, guest speakers, and other opportunities to get involved.
 Villanova’s marketing graduates have been hired by such companies as Abercrombie & Fitch, the New York Jets, and Pfizer.